 Qualifications:

-Has prepared for strong music skills including voice, percussion and at least one accompanying instrument such as ukulele or piano.
+Has prepared for strong music skills including voice, percussion and at least one accompanying instrument such as guitar, ukulele or piano.

-Able to play the IIVV7I progression on an accompanying instrument of your choice in at least 2 keys, one key which is and an opposite key.
+Able to play the I-IV-V7-I progression on an accompanying instrument of your choice in at least 2 keys, one key which is most comfortable in your vocal range and an opposite key.

-Strong interpersonal skills with ability to communicate with wide range of clients and staff.
+Strong interpersonal skills with an ability to communicate with a wide range of clients and staff.

 Student is in the process of completing a university degree in Music Therapy, preparing for MT-BC Status.

-Experience Drum Circles
+Experience or interested in facilitating Drum Circles.

-Interest in structur music improvisation for small and large groups.
+Interest in teaching and leading structured music improvisation interventions for small and large groups.

-Has reliable as the schedule requires travel to sites.
+Has reliable transportation, as the schedule requires travel to sites throughout the SF Bay Area.

 Committed to on-going professional development.